Kōhei Miyadai

 Kōhei Miyadai (宮台 康平, Miyadai Kōhei) is a Japanese professional baseball pitcher for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
 He has played in Nippon Professional Baseball (NPB) for the Hokkaido Nippon-Ham Fighters.

-Career
+Baseball career

 Hokkaido Nippon-Ham Fighters

 Hokkaido Nippon-Ham Fighters selected Miyadai with the seventh selection in the 2017 NPB draft.

 On August 23, 2018, Miyadai made his NPB debut.

 On December 2, 2020, he become a free agent.

 Tokyo Yakult Swallows

 On December 23, 2020, Miyadai signed with Tokyo Yakult Swallows of NPB.

+Legal career

+Miyadai graduated from the Graduate Schools for Law and Politics and Faculty of Law, University of Tokyo, passed the bar examination in November 2025 and began working at TMI Associates.